virt-s1/perf-agent/pbench_runner/README.md

   - "all_types" stands for "stream,maerts,bidirec,rr".
   - It is strongly recommended to put the dimension keywords in TestRunID.
   - To use any customized dimension other than the listed, put the "customized" keyword in TestRunID.
+- The scrip `pbench-uperf-runner.py` supports run in the backlog mode by specifying `--test_suite_name quick` as `backlog`.
+See the "pbench-fio" section for more information.

 | Dimension | Duration | test_types | message_sizes   | protocols | instances | samples | runtime |
 | :-------- | :------- | :--------- | :-------------- | :-------- | :-------- | :------ | :------ |